 Europe is a beautiful landscape of a mix of traditions, cultures, and people.
-From the Brits on the west to the Fins on the east, I traveled all throughout the continent and felt safe, at home, and had thrilling adventures in every country.
-From trying different traditional foods of fish and chips, reindeer, goulash, pierogi, and more, to participating in unique activities suited to each country… I was hooked.
-Each country offers something new.
-Scotland?
-The friendly locals.
-Finland?
-The landscape.
-Poland?
-History.
+From the Brits on the west to the Fins on the east, I’ve traveled extensively all throughout the continent and have felt safe, at home, and had thrilling adventures in every country.
+From trying different traditional foods of fish and chips, reindeer, goulash, pierogi, and more… to participating in unique activities suited to each country, I’ve been hooked ever since my first visit to Europe.
+After all, each country feels wildly different than the last.

 Budapest is cheap, lively, and is bursting with things to do.
 From the historic Hungarian Baths to watching Parliament light up at night.
 You can dance the night away in the ruin bars or visit during Christmas for some of the best Christmas markets Europe has to offer.
 Budapest is a place that should be visited by everyone at least once.

 Ljubljana is one of the most charming cities I’ve visited.
 With cotton candy-colored homes and historic castles; the back-drop of Ljubljana is drool-worthy.
 Then add in the quaint cafes lining the streets, the good food and wine, and you get one of the best capital cities in Europe.

 Not to mention, Ljubljana is a great starting point to explore the rest of Slovenia.
 If you visit, don’t miss visiting the picturesque Lake Bled.

 People seem to have very strong opinions on Paris, and they aren’t always good.
 I, however, think that Paris is one of the most beautiful, romantic, and intriguing cities in the entire world.
 You can spend days at churches and art museums, sitting in cafes sipping wine or hot chocolate, and dine on exquisite French cuisine.
 After spending six days in Paris, it captured my heart and I’m positive that I’ll be back to explore more of what Paris has to offer.